Wisconsin Mother Sole Survivor Of Kayaking Accident That Killed Family

 The tragic accident occurred in the middle of Lake Superior on Thursday afternoon.
 An hour or so after the family began kayaking, winds began to pick up speed, causing their kayak to fill up with water and eventually capsize.

 According to U.S. Coast Guard Petty Officer Justin Sickler, the area where the kayak capsized is “known for having very unforgiving weather and being able to turn in an instant.”
-Sickler also told reporters that mother only survived the accident because she had clung to the kayak to call for help, separating herself from the rest of her family.
+Sickler also told reporters that the mother only survived the accident because she had clung to the kayak to call for help, separating herself from the rest of her family.
 Unfortunately, her text message to her sister, that read “911 Michigan Island,” took nearly four hours to send because of the area’s poor cell reception.
 By the time the woman’s sister was able to contact her local authorities, it was “approximately 8:20 p.m.”

 The Ashland County Sheriff’s Office identified the woman as 29-year-old Cari A. Mews, and her now deceased husband was identified as Erik D. Fryman.
 While the names of her three children have not been released, the sheriff’s office released a statement saying that they were “ages 3, 6, and 9 years old.”